Document Authoring in your browser

 Browser‑native, serverless editing

-WebAssembly loads in seconds, runs fully offline, and handles megabyte‑scale docs.
+WebAssembly loads in seconds, runs fully offline, and handles megabyte‑scale documents.
 Your data never leaves the browser — compliance stays simple.

 Pixel‑perfect WYSIWYG